Control Keys

 • The inverse transform sampling can also be used for a two-dimensional PDF $p(x, y)$

-• To do this, first calculate the marginal distribution for one dimension, e.g. for $x$:
+calculate the marginal PDF for one dimension, e.g. for $y\,$:

 Transformation of Probability Densities